Supergirl Star Melissa Benoist Speaks Out About Surviving Intimate Partner Violence

 In the video, Benoist details multiple physical attacks that escalate in nature.
 She says that her most vivid memory is how their arguments would end: with an apology and a need to survey the damage to her body in a bathtub.
 Her Instagram is embedded below, with a warning that it contains graphic descriptions of violence and domestic abuse.

-As the behavior escalated further, Benoist reveals her abuser threw his iPhone at her face, tearing her iris and breaking her nose.
+As the behaviour escalated further, Benoist reveals her abuser threw his iPhone at her face, tearing her iris and breaking her nose.
 She remembers it as the moment when things went "too far."
-Benoist describes her struggle to leave after "ostracizing" herself from her friends, and recounts being asked by a girlfriend if she was a victim of domestic violence.
+Benoist describes her struggle to leave after "ostracizing" herself from her friends and recounts being asked by a girlfriend if she was a victim of domestic violence.

 For Benoist, the relationship ended after a series of what she describes as "careful steps" to get out, and a sense of "mourning."
 She says in the video that she is revealing this experience now because IPV is "one of the most chronically underreported crimes in the country," according to statistics from the U.S. Department of Justice, with one in four women experiencing severe physical violence by intimate violence.